shiwangeesamant/Shiwangee-Hobbies-WebPage/README.md

 # Shiwangee-Hobbies-WebPage
-This is web page I have created to show my hobbies using HTML and CSS.
+This is the web page I have created to show my hobbies.
+I have used simple  HTML ans CSS to create this page.
+Here is the website https://shiwangeesamant.github.io/Shiwangee-Hobbies-WebPage/